Celia Imrie

-Celia Diana Savile Imrie (born 15 July 1952) is an English actress and author.
-She is best known for her film roles, including the Bridget Jones film series, Calendar Girls (2003), Nanny McPhee (2005), The Best Exotic Marigold Hotel (2011), The Second Best Exotic Marigold Hotel (2015), The English dub of The Big Bad Fox and Other Tales...
-(2017), Mamma Mia!
-Here We Go Again (2018), Malevolent (2018) and for the FX TV series Better Things (2016-2022).
+Celia Diana Savile Imrie CBE (born 15 July 1952) is a British actress.
+She is best known for her film roles, including the Bridget Jones film series (2001, 2004, 2016, 2025), Calendar Girls (2005), Nanny McPhee (2005), St Trinian's (2008), The Best Exotic Marigold Hotel (2011), The Second Best Exotic Marigold Hotel (2015), A Cure for Wellness (2016), Mamma Mia!
+Here We Go Again (2018), and The Thursday Murder Club (2025).
+She appeared in the FX series Better Things (2016–2022) and the Netflix series The Diplomat (2023–present).

-In the United Kingdom she is known for her work with Victoria Wood, including Victoria Wood: As Seen on TV (1985–1987), the sitcom dinnerladies (1998–2000) and Acorn Antiques: The Musical!, for which she won the 2006 Laurence Olivier Award for Best Performance in a Supporting Role in a Musical.
+Imrie is also known for her frequent collaborations with actress and comedian Victoria Wood.
+In 2006, she won an Olivier Award for Best Performance in a Supporting Role in a Musical in Acorn Antiques:The Musical!.
+Imrie was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to drama.

 Early life and education

-Imrie was born on 15 July 1952 in Guildford, Surrey, the fourth of five children of Diana Elizabeth Blois (née Cator) and David Andrew Imrie, a radiologist.
-Her father was from Glasgow, Scotland.
-Imrie is the ten-times-great granddaughter of the infamous Frances Carr, Countess of Somerset.
+Imrie was born on 15 July 1952 in Guildford, Surrey, the fourth of five children of Dr. David Andrew Imrie, a radiologist from Glasgow, Scotland, and Diana Elizabeth Imrie, née Cator.
+Her mother was a granddaughter of Sir John Ralph Blois, 8th Baronet, from an old Suffolk family.
 Imrie was educated at Guildford High School, an independent school for girls in her home town of Guildford, followed by the Guildford School of Acting.

 Career

 Film

-Imrie's film credits include Nanny McPhee, Hilary and Jackie (playing Iris du Pré), and the 1997 film The Borrowers, in which she played Homily Clock.
-Other films include Bridget Jones's Diary, Calendar Girls, Highlander, and as Fighter Pilot Bravo 5 in Star Wars: Episode I – The Phantom Menace.
-In 2007 she appeared in St Trinian's.